annahosanna/To-Do/AI-Notes.md

 I wanted a stopwatch app with special timing and alerting abilities (inherited time, integration with apple watch, meeting notes, send to slack)
 I wanted an app that could save workflows in a standard way (bpmn) but I wanted to extend it so the optionally I could click on a task and take me to the relevant documentation/web page for that task.
 While it doesn't have a beatiful UI, and it doesn't have pretty line routing, It does what I need. (start, end, gateway, task, lines with arrows, plus clickable)(UI needs to be cleaned up, short cut keys, and mouse clicking needs to be intuitive, selection speed/application more responsiveness, less precise mouse clicks, editing more intuitive, adding new objects easier.

+Writing a query for an llm is interesting.
+It could spit out a different answer every time.
+You need some kind of 'guard rails' which first ask the llm to create something and then another query to ask the llm to validate it. (you would kind of think the first query would have returned a valid answer) Thus it is important to notice what the llm sometimes gets wrong and what it always gets right (one way or another) I have even had llm spit out code and it could not figure out what was wrong until a human pointed out that the area of focus was much larger than the control, and that the problem was not with the control.)